Succession Planning - An Exit Strategy For Selling Your Business

 - Develop strategies for profitability, growth, systems development, staffing and structure.

-- Involve advisors such as accountants, lawyers, bankers and business brokers
+- Involve your trusted advisors such as accountant, lawyer, banker and business broker

 - Prepare an information memorandum about your business to give to prospective purchasers.